joaothomazlemos/page-flip-detector/README.md

 In this phase of testing, we trained and evaluated three different models: cnn_model, MobileNet, and ResNet.
 After training all three models on our dataset, we found that cnn_model performed the best, achieving an F1 score of 97.5%.
 However, MobileNet and ResNet also performed well, achieving F1 scores of 96.6% and 91.8%, respectively.

 These results indicate that all three models are good candidates for further testing and deployment.
-However, the task wanted the model to be applied on mobile applications, which often means that the model has to be smaller then 40 MB.
+However, the task wanted the model to be applied on mobile applications, which often means that the model has to be smaller than 40 MB.

-* Our custom CNN model got Estimated Total Size (MB): 51.09;
+* Our custom CNN model got an Estimated Total Size (MB): of 51.09;

-* Although ResNet18 is a popular and well performing model, it is not the best choice for mobile applications.
+* Although ResNet18 is a popular and well-performing model, it is not the best choice for mobile applications.
 ResNet18 got Estimated Total Size (MB): 81.11;

-* MobileNetV2 is our choice: it is a small and efficient model that is well suited for mobile applications.
+* MobileNetV2 is our choice: it is a small and efficient model that is well-suited for mobile applications.
 MobileNetV2 got Estimated Total Size (MB): 24.88.

-For future work, I intend to tweak on the custom model precision point using quantization techniques to reduze its size and try to fit in mobile applications.
+For future work, I intend to tweak on the custom model precision point using quantization techniques to reduce its size and try to fit in mobile applications.

 ![output](https://github.com/joaothomazlemos/page-flip-detector/assets/62029505/3159cadb-0185-4b0d-9443-5a0601199e6d)